aws/aws-application-networking-k8s/docs/getstarted.md

 # Get Start Using the AWS Gateway API Controller

-Once you have [deployed the AWS Gateway API Controller](configure/index.md), this guide helps you get started using the controller.
+Once you have [deployed the AWS Gateway API Controller](deploy.md), this guide helps you get started using the controller.

 The first part of this section provides an example of setting up of service-to-service communications on a single cluster.
 The second section extends that example by creating another inventory service on a second cluster on a different VPC, and spreading traffic to that service across the two clusters and VPCs.
 Both clusters are created using `eksctl`, with both clusters created from the same account by the same cluster admin.

-Using these examples as a foundation, see the
+Using these examples as a foundation, see the [Configuration](configure/index.md)) section for ways to further configure service-to-service communications.

 ## Set up single-cluster/VPC service-to-service communications